-Sunday May 4 - At the Hideaway Pub & Eatery 9643 S. 76 St. from 1 PM to 4 PM.
-Music by Vern & The Originals, dancing, raffles and a lot of fun.
-Tickets in advance are $7 per person or $12 per couple at the Hideaway or call Luanne Burdick at 414-423-0065.
-At the door, $10 per person or $15 per couple.
-All proceeds will go for the FHS barn raising project.
+Sunday, Nov.
+9 1-4 pm - The FHS will be hosting its annual Fall Barn Dance at the Hideaway Pub & Eatery 9643 S. 76 St. There will be music by Vern & The Originals, raffles, games, dancing and a lot of fun.
+Advanced tickets at the Hideaway or by calling Luanne Burdick at 414-423-0065.
+All proceeds go to the FHS barn fundraising project.

 Our chapel is available for weddings and other ceremonies.
 Couples interested in a quaint chapel wedding ceremony are welcome to rent the St. Peters Chapel for such a service.
 The chapel holds up to 50 guests and an organist is available if requested.
 For reservations, contact Marian Luckey at 414-421-6539 or email@example.com.

 We love to show our buildings to anyone interested in a tour.
 If your group or organization is interested in a tour please contact us to schedule.